MonliH/prefix-propagation/README.md

 Source code for ["Prefix-Propagation: Parameter-Efficient Tuning for Long Sequences"](https://aclanthology.org/2023.acl-short.120/) (published at ACL 2023 main conference).
 Codebase is based off [P-tuning-v2](https://github.com/THUDM/P-tuning-v2).

+> Parameter-efficient tuning aims to mitigate the large memory requirements of adapting pretrained language models for downstream tasks.
+For example, one popular method, prefix-tuning, prepends trainable tokens to sequences while freezing the rest of the model’s parameters.
+Although such models attain comparable performance with fine-tuning when applied to sequences with short to moderate lengths, we show their inferior performance when modelling long sequences.
+To bridge this gap, we propose prefix-propagation, a simple but effective approach that conditions prefixes on previous hidden states.
+We empirically demonstrate that prefix-propagation outperforms prefix-tuning across long-document tasks, while using 50% fewer parameters.
+To further investigate the proposed architecture, we also show its advantage in calibration, and perform additional study on its relationship with kernel attention.
+To the best of our knowledge, this work is the first to focus on parameter-efficient learning for long-sequence language tasks.

 ![Prefix-Propagation Architecture](./figures/arch.png)

 ## Setup